zeitgeistpm/documentation/docs/learn/using-zeitgeist-markets.md

 <!-- prettier-ignore -->
 :::important
 Redeeming tokens is different from selling tokens.
-Tokens cannot be traded after market close, but they can be redeemed for 1 ZTG each once the market is resolved.
+Tokens cannot be traded after market close, but they can be redeemed for one unit of collateral each once the market is resolved.
 :::

 Furthermore, as soon as the market is resolved, those who staked ZTG in a